johnkerl/miller/docs6/docs/glossary.md

 ## CSV

 Stands for _comma-separated values_.
+A popular
-A popular [file format](file-formats.md#csvtsvasvusvetc) for tabular data supported by Miller.
+[file format](file-formats.md#csvtsvasvusvetc) for tabular data, which Miller supports.

 ## Cygwin